-Hummus is one of the easiest Middle Eastern food to prepare and it's so simple that even most children can do it on their own. prepare hummus on their own.
+Hummus is one of the easiest Middle Eastern food to prepare, and it's so simple that even most children can prepare hummus on their own.
 And while most people use a food processor to make hummus at home because it's quick, easy and convenient, what do you do if you don't own one?

 Ingredients to Make Hummus Without a Food Processor

 This is just a basic hummus recipe.
 The great thing about hummus is that it is so versatile.
 You can add in a wide variety of spices or vegetables and it will only add to the flavor.
 Start with a good base and add what you like!

 A blender is going to be the next best thing to a food processor.
 Put all ingredients in a blender and blend.
 Just remember to put in your thicker ingredients first, like the chickpeas and tahini.
 Otherwise, your blender, unless you have a commercial grade version, might have trouble thoroughly blending everything.

 Mortar and Pestle